VERA passive sensor: Exploited emitters

 The current generation sensor can only detect and track pulsed emissions, due to the requirement to measure the time of arrival of pulses.
-The receivers operate in the frequency range of 1-18 GHz and typically exploit secondary surveillance radar (SSR) transponders, identify friend or foe (IFF) transponders, airborne radars, weather radars, tactical air navigation (TACAN) transponders, distance measurement equipment (DME) beacons, digital communications signals and pulsed jamming signals.
+The receivers operate in the frequency range of 1–18 GHz and typically exploit secondary surveillance radar (SSR) transponders, identify friend or foe (IFF) transponders, airborne radars, weather radars, tactical air navigation (TACAN) transponders, distance measurement equipment (DME) beacons, digital communications signals and pulsed jamming signals.

 Versions

 VERA is supplied in a number of versions.
 VERA-AP is the civilian long-range air traffic control (ATC) version, which only exploits civilian SSR transponders at 1030 and 1090 MHz.

 VERA-E is the export version of the military ESM version of the system, also referred to as the VERA-S/M in its national mobile version.
 In addition, the shorter range VERA-P3D system is marketed for highly accurate monitoring of transponder-equipped ground vehicle movement at airports.
 The manufacturers also market an ESM triangulation system known as BORAP.

-Data Patterns Pvt Ltd, India has also established a comfortable lead with its counterpart internationally.

 Czech company ERA in cooperation with the German SMAG introduced a brand new mobile antenna mast for its system VERA-NG.
 The prototype is due to be finished in Q1/2017 and be ready for first deliveries at the end of this year.